versionone/VersionOne.Localization/README.md

 ### VersionOne.Localization.FileTemplateSetLoader

 Implements `ITemplateSetLoader` interface for building localizer template sets from a set of text files (formatted according to `TextTemplateSet` specification above) located in a folder specified by the `path` constructor argument.
-For each requested `culture` and set name combination, it either produces an `ITemplateSet` instance (backed by `TextTemplateSet`) from a file named `<culture>.<setname>.txt`, or yields `null` if no such file exists.
+For each requested `culture` and `setname` combination, it either produces an `ITemplateSet` instance (backed by `TextTemplateSet`) from a file named `<culture>.<setname>.txt`, or yields `null` if no such file exists.

 Sample Web Application Implementation
 ----------------------------------